 5. No yield is offered, something every recipe should offer in some form or another (i.e. number of servings [how many people it will serve], or number of pieces [as with bars or cookies, how many per person is less a consideration]).

 This recipe is a long-time family favorite that resurfaced recently, one I hadn’t made for many years.
 It sure brings back memories, though unfortunately among those memories is not one of the recipe’s source.
-The “toffee” element isn’t too clear to me, there is the butter-sugar factor, but not cooked in a way that replicates the caramel-like flavor I associate with toffee.
-It matters not, these are tasty regardless of the name.
+The “toffee” reference isn’t too clear beyond the butter-sugar element but it matters not, these are tasty regardless of the name.

 1 cup sugar